 What is a Leopard Tree?

 Something about this exotic tree with feathery foliage makes you think of Africa.
-But leopard tree information says it’s native to Brazil.
-The leopard tree has an open crown and its groups of small, thin leaflets provide light to moderate summer shade.
+Leopard tree information says it’s native to Brazil.
+The leopard tree has an open crown, and its groups of small, thin leaflets provide light to moderate summer shade.
 The tree also offers panicle spikes of sunny yellow flowers at the stem tips.

-But the tree’s best feature is its smooth mottled trunk, ivory bark with brown or grey patches.
+The tree’s best feature, though, is its smooth, mottled trunk, and ivory bark with brown or gray patches.
 It peels as the tree matures, increasing the effect.
 The bark is the basis for the common name, the leopard tree.

 How to Grow a Leopard Tree

 Plant it in a location with a wet, subtropical climate like eastern Brazil, and the leopard tree grows to 50 feet tall (15 m.) or even higher.
-But for those in moderate climates with a touch of frost, it generally stays a lot more diminutive.
-Ideal leopard tree growing conditions include a sunny site, adequate irrigation and fertile soil.
+For those in moderate climates with a touch of frost, it generally stays a lot more diminutive.
+Ideal leopard tree growing conditions include a sunny site, adequate irrigation, and fertile soil.

 Leopard Tree Care